chipojaya1/Automobile-Phillips-and-Linear-programming/README.md

 # programming-special-project
-using covid data and python
+using python and LPM models